 We should always strive to be our best selves and we should never settle for anything less.
 We should always be learning and we should never stop growing.
 Growth is a fundamental human need, and I think that it’s what makes us truly alive.

 So today this is ultimately my WHY as far as I know it.
-Searching for ways to maximize impact in the back half.
+Gathering insights to make impactful decisions in the back half.
 We can make a difference in this world.
 We can leave our mark on the planet and we can do this by doing things so much better than in the past.
-So that’s what we’re going to do: let’s get started!
+So that’s what we’re going to do: Let’s get started!